 Jabari Brisport is an artist and teacher.
 He's a political organizer and activist, having organized phonebanks, marches and other actions for police reform, LGBTQ+ rights, housing, and electoral campaigns.
-He's also a former City Council candidate, who ran against a powerful incumbent last year and secured 9,000 votes.
+He's also a former City Council candidate, who ran against a powerful incumbent in 2017 and secured 9,000 votes.

 Founder of Veggie Pride Parade, VivaVegie Society

 Pamela is the author of "101 Reasons Why I'm a Vegetarian," the founder and former coordinator of Veggie Pride Parade NYC, and publisher of "The VivaVine."
-With this year's parade we say a fond farewell to Pamela Rice as the event's long-time (10 years) coordinator.
 Pamela brought Veggie Pride Parade to North America in 2008 where it now continues to flourish in NYC, Chicago, Toronto, & LA.

 Founder, Main Street Vegan